QuayJ/ASBmanual/README.md

 ##Website purpose and goals

-    - purpose is to provide a service
+    - purpose is bring awareness to mental health
-    - encourage people to self care
+    - encourage people to self care and help others

 Goals
     -